celo-org/celo-monorepo/packages/sdk/contractkit/README.md

 :::tip

-You might not need the full ContractKit, Consider using `@celo/connect` which powers much of ContractKit such as building and sending Transactions, signing, etc, but does not give access to any celo Contract Wrappers.
+You might not need the full ContractKit.
+Consider using `@celo/connect` which powers much of ContractKit such as building and sending Transactions, signing, etc, but does not give access to any celo Contract Wrappers.
 Or if a subset of Wrappers, setting the feeCurrency and account info is all your dapp needs consider replacing your imports of Contractkit with `@celo/contractkit/lib/mini-kit`

 :::